-Very few children develop a food allergy, but it’s important to introduce those foods which might cause an allergic reaction after they reach six months.
-The foods most likely to trigger a reaction are cow’s milk, eggs, wheat, gluten, nuts, peanuts, seeds, fish and shellfish, and these should be introduced in small amounts one at a time so that any reaction can be quickly spotted.
+Very few children develop a food allergy, but it’s important to introduce foods that might cause an allergic reaction after six months of age.
+These foods include cow’s milk, eggs, wheat, gluten, nuts, peanuts, seeds, fish and shellfish.
+Aim to introduce these in small amounts, one at a time, so any reaction can be quickly spotted.

-If you have a family history of allergy, eczema, asthma or hay fever, mention it to your GP or health visitor, and you may need to be careful when first giving your baby peanut-containing foods.
-Even if you think that your baby has a reaction to certain foods, don’t simply avoid foods without the advice of a health professional, or your baby might not get all of the nutrients he needs.
+If you have a family history of allergy, eczema, asthma or hay fever, refer to your GP or health visitor.
+Even if you think your baby has a reaction to certain foods, don’t avoid foods without the advice of a health professional, or your baby might not get all of the nutrients they need.

-For more information, read our guide on allergies in children with advice from Allergy UK.
+For more information, read our guide on allergies in children, which is written in conjunction with Allergy UK.

-Most of the nutrients your baby needs can come from their food and drinks.
+Most of the nutrients your baby needs come from their food and drinks.
 However, we know that food isn't a good way to get all of the vitamin D needed.
-Babies over six months should be given a vitamin supplement, usually as drops containing vitamins A, C and D, such as the Healthy Start vitamins that are free for some families.
-Your health visitor can help you to find out if you are eligible for free drops, or can suggest places where you can buy them.
+Babies over six months should be given a vitamin supplement, usually in drop form, containing vitamins A, C and D. The Healthy Start vitamins are free for some families.

 You may also be interested in our following guides: